Doreen Wallace

-Doreen Eileen Agnew Wallace, (married name Rash; 1897 – 22 October 1989) was an English novelist, grammar school teacher and social campaigner.
+Dora Eileen Agnew Rash (née Wallace; 18 June 1897 – 22 October 1989), known as Doreen Wallace, was an English novelist, grammar school teacher and social campaigner.
 In more than 40 novels she is seen to explore examples of "comic and tragic cross-purposes between different classes, sexes and generations".

 Life

-Born in Low Lorton, Cumberland (now in the Cumbrian borough of Allerdale) in 1897, Doreen Wallace was the only child of R. B. Agnew Wallace and his wife Mary Elizabeth, née Peebles.
+Born on 18 June 1897 in Low Lorton, Cumberland (now in Cumbria) in 1897, Dora Eileen Agnew Wallace was the only child of R. B. Agnew Wallace and his wife Mary Elizabeth, née Peebles.
 She was educated at Malvern Girls' College and then took an English honours degree course at Somerville College, Oxford.
 Her father introduced her to poetry, but also drank heavily and sometimes fought with his wife.
+Her parents divorced in 1931.

-After teaching for a while at Diss Grammar School in Norfolk, she was married in 1922 to Rowland H. Rash, a long-established farmer and landowner in Wortham, Suffolk.
+After teaching for a while at Diss Grammar School in Norfolk, she was married in 1922 to Rowland H. Rash (1890–1977), a long-established farmer and landowner in Wortham, Suffolk.
 While they raised three children, she taught part-time for the Workers' Educational Association and began a writing career that lasted into the 1980s.

-In 1978, two years after writing her last novel, Doreen Wallace returned to live in Diss for the remaining eleven years of her life, leaving her son Rowland Murray Wallace Rash at Wortham.
+In 1978, two years after writing her last novel, Wallace returned to live in Diss for the remaining eleven years of her life, leaving her son Rowland Murray Wallace Rash at Wortham.
 Of her two daughters, Stella became an artist and Laura farmed in Arizona for many years before returning to Diss.

-Doreen Wallace died of bronchopneumonia on 22 October 1989.
+Wallace died at her home from bronchopneumonia on 22 October 1989, at the age of 92.
 A biography of her appeared in 2000.